In the Community

 - Securing a new home for the Bronx Council on the Arts, which will allow the organization to expand and thrive, by bringing together public and private sector stakeholders to facilitate the sale and transfer of the new property

 - Working to rename the post office at 1449 West Avenue in the Bronx after Private Isaac T. Cortes, an Army soldier who was killed in Iraq in 2007.
 Cortes grew up in Parkchester and attended Christopher Columbus High School

 - Negotiating a deal with the federal housing regulator to allow a range of banks to make home loans in the communities of Silver Beach and Edgewater Park, as well as raising the cap on the number of loans Citibank can provided in the area so homeowners have access to much-needed financing

 - Spearheading the effort to transform the six-acre site formerly known as the “Elmhurst Gas Tanks”, located at the corner of Grand Avenue and 74th Street in Maspeth, into a beautiful community park – KeySpan Park

 - Successfully advocating in 2003 for the Juniper Park neighborhood to be included in the Middle Village 11379 zip code

 More on In the Community

-(Washington, D.C.) – House Democratic Caucus Chairman Joe Crowley (D-Queens, the Bronx) released the following statement in recognition of the start of Ramadan:
+(Washington, D.C.) – House Democratic Caucus Chairman Joe Crowley (D-Queens, the Bronx) released the following statement on the second anniversary of the Pulse Nightclub Shooting: